swcarpentry/make-novice/04-dependencies.md

 Our data files are a product not only of our text files but the script, `wordcount.py`, that processes the text files and creates the data files.
-A change to `wordcount.py` (e.g. add a new column of summary data or remove an existing one) results in changes to the `.dat` files it outputs.
+A change to `wordcount.py` (e.g. to add a new column of summary data or remove an existing one) results in changes to the `.dat` files it outputs.
 So, let's pretend to edit `wordcount.py`, using `touch`, and re-run Make:

 ~~~ {.bash}
 $ make dats